Wavlo/Sherrylock/README.md

   - Just download Apache or its random distribution (like XAMPP).
 You can also use Ngnix, but I don't check on it - so use Apache better.
 Then run the server and visit `localhost`.
 3. How to contribute?
   - Fork the repo, change something, submit a pull request and everything should be fine.
 Make sure to test these changes.
+4. In which area project needs contributors?
+  - Now in everything (last areas update: `20.10.2024`)